 One of the companies on the cutting edge of this new investing trend is Nest Wealth.
 They offer non-registered investment accounts, RRSPs (both individual and spousal ones), TFSAs, RESPs, LIRAs, and RRIFs – essentially, they have accounts for almost every Canadian’s need.

-Let’s start by looking at fees.
+Let’s start by looking at the Nest Wealth fees.
 Most people are initially interested in a robo-advisor like Nest Wealth for the lower fees.
 When presented with the potential impact fees can have on your investment portfolio, a low-fee solution can seem pretty compelling.
+While most robo-advisors in Canada are charging a percentage fee on your account balance, Nest Wealth charges a fixed amount (that is potentially lower than your monthly cellphone bill).
+Based on your portfolio size, Nest Wealth fees are between $20 to $80 per month.

 - For a portfolio of up to $75,000, you pay only $20 per month.